-Built in 1862, Craig's Royal Hotel has been a goldfields icon since Prince Alfred, Duke of Edinburgh, slept in its ornately-decorated rooms in 1867 and Dame Nellie Melba famously sang from its balcony in 1908.
+Craig's Royal Hotel has been a goldfields icon since Prince Alfred, Duke of Edinburgh, slept in its ornately-decorated rooms in 1867 and Dame Nellie Melba famously sang from its balcony in 1908.

 Discover Ballarat's darkside with an evening of murder, mystery and mayhem.

 Conducted through the heart of downtown Ballarat, this tour experience is a must for lovers of true crime and Australian history.